HOW TO TAKE THE BEST RESTAURANT PHOTOS

 ?
 Popular > How to write the best photography brief

 PHOTOGRAPHY TIPS AND TRICKS FOR YOUR RESTAURANT FOOD

 - Use the right lens that allows you to zoom in nicely into the plate.

-- Make the photo feel like is going be eaten by a customer, not too perfect over curated.
+- Make the photo feel like it is going to be eaten by a customer, not too perfect or over-curated.